FOREX-Euro hits fresh 11-year lows vs dollar following ECB move

 After a similar tumble on Thursday, the euro was down over

-7 percent since the start of the year and was on track for its
+7 percent since the start of the year and on track for its

 biggest monthly fall since the depths of the financial crisis in